Jamal Hill (American football): College career

 Hill played mainly on special teams as a true freshman at Oregon in 2019, totaling six tackles.
 He then started all six games in 2020, recording 20 tackles, four pass breakups and two interceptions; both of his interceptions came in the Ducks' Pac-12 Conference championship game win against USC, and he was named the conference player of the week for his performance.
 He was chosen an honorable mention All-Pac 12 choice on the year.
 Hill appeared in 13 games in 2021, starting seven, and finished with 38 tackles, four pass breakups and a forced fumble.
 In 2022, he started nine games while appearing in all 13 and had 50 tackles, three pass breakups and a forced fumble.

 Hill moved from being a safety to an inside linebacker in the 2023 season, having a sack and a forced fumble in his first start at the position.
 He played in all 14 games in 2023, starting seven, and recorded 31 tackles, five tackles-for-loss (TFLs), two forced fumbles and two sacks.
 He ended his collegiate career with 145 tackles, 15 pass breakups, four forced fumbles and two interceptions, while having started 29 of the 60 games in which he appeared.

 Professional career

 Hill was selected in the sixth round (188th overall) of the 2024 NFL draft by the Houston Texans.
+He made eight appearances for Houston during his rookie campaign, recording four combined tackles.
+During the 2025 season, Hill compiled six tackles and one forced fumble across 12 appearances for the Texans.

+On June 3, 2026, it was reported that Hill had undergone offseason surgery to repair a ligament in his wrist.
+He was waived on August 30 as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on September 16.